 Because liberal weak policies, you know, destroy us economically every time it's tried.

-Or Clinton bribing Kim Jong-il, Kim Jong-un's father with the promise.
+Or Clinton bribing Kim Jong-il, Kim Jong-un's father, with the promise.

-Just you promised to be good now.
+You promised to be good now.

 All right, to our breaking story.

-So on Twitter is I think he's involved mostly in media stuff.
+So on Twitter is, I think he's involved mostly in media stuff.

 My memory serves me right.

-Um Yasher Ali is the individual.
+But anyway, Yasha Ali is the individual.

-And anyway, so it says, I got a call from another Twitter person who serves as the managing editor of NBC, MSNBC Politics, and the conduct during the call was highly inappropriate and unethical.
+And anyway, so it says, I got a call from another Twitter person who serves as the managing editor of NBC, MSNBC Politics.

 So what was the purpose of her call?